planetscale/docs/content/docs/index.md

 category: 'home'
 ---

-This page contains documentation for using the PlanetScale Database, powered by Vitess.
+This page contains documentation for using the PlanetScale CNDb, powered by Vitess.
 For documentation on Vitess itself, see the [open source Vitess documentation](http://vitess.io/docs).

 <!-- Should this contain a link out to the Slack or other support channels? -->